seanvernon/TransitTracker/README.md

 # TransitTracker

 Shell and GUI utilities to display train and bus arrival times along the CTA system.
+Data provided by CTA Train/Bus Tracker.

 ## Shell utilities